elinsky/gtd-mcp/README.md

 - "List all active goals"
 - "Show me goals in the incubator"

-Claude will use the appropriate MCP tools to interact with your GTD system.
+Claude will use the appropriate MCP tools to interact with your execution system.

 ## Available Tools